twongjirad/tekvxi11/README.md

 The scopes are once again armed, and then triggered together.
 Repeating this sequence allows the scopes to stay in sync.

-The program was written with the following network configuration in mind (diagram actually look like something in text editors):
+The program was written with the following network configuration in mind (diagram actually looks like something in text editors):

              [router]
     	     |